 Amazon has temporarily suspended inbound inventory shipments and fulfillment for Fulfillment By Amazon orders outside of high-priority items, falling into the categories listed below:

-- Beauty & Personal Care (including personal care appliances)
+Beauty and Personal Care (including personal care appliances)

 Amazon is not suspending sales and they are not keeping small business sellers from listing more products they can fulfill themselves.
 For now, sellers may need to look at self-fulfillment if they want to continue selling on Amazon.